 Page last updated:

-This topic explains the concepts related to GrootFS disk space management in VMware Tanzu Application Service for VMs (TAS for VMs).
+This topic explains the concepts related to GrootFS disk space management in Pivotal Application Service.

 GrootFS is the container root filesystem management component for Garden.
 A container root filesystem or rootfs is often referred to as an image.